cfhamlet/os-pywf/README.md

 ### curl

 This subcommand is inspired by curl.
-It works as curl and provides more useful features especially invoke Python function as response callback, which make it flexible and easy to use.
+It works as curl and provides more useful features especially invoke Python function as response callback, which make it flexible and easy to extend.

 Features:

-* Same options as curl, can be used by curl directly
+* Same options as curl, command line can be used by curl directly
 * Support HTTP version 1.0/1.1
 * Auto manipulate cookies.
-Cookies can be spicified by command line or read from file.
-Cookies can be saved to file.
+Cookies can be specified by command line or read from file.
+Cookies can be saved to file
 * Support post urlencode data
 * Support upload files as multipart form
-* Support redirect and response history saved in response.history
+* Support redirect.
+Response history can be accessed with [response.history](https://docs.python-requests.org/en/master/api/#requests.Response.history)
 * Support retry and retry interval.
-The program can be quickly cancelled when retrying
+The program can be quickly canceled when retrying
-* All requests can be send parallelly
+* All requests can be send parallelly (async not multithread)
 * Custom startup/cleanup/callback/errback function as plugins
-* Callback with request and response parameters of the most famous [requests](https://github.com/psf/requests) library
+* Callback with request and response parameters of the most famous [Requests](https://github.com/psf/requests) library

-Not support yet:
+Issues/Not support:

 * Configure proxy

 * Use your own cert

-* Ctrl+C quit program quickly when slow response
+* Ctrl+C to quit program slowly when downloading slow response

 The command provides two types of options, **curl options** and **additional options**.
-Run ``os-pywf curl --help`` to get the full options.
+Run ``os-pywf curl --help`` to get the full help information.

 **curl options** are same as the options of curl.
 Usage can be found on man page of curl and help descriptions.